What makes FINACT unique and crucial - Coordination :: Cooperation :: Collaboration

 Community leaders are voluntarily putting a lot of personal time and energy for the community with lots of passion.

-FINACT maintains and values relationship with member associations, government and non-government organisations to achieve its objectives.
+FINACT maintains and values relationship with member associations, government and non-government organisations of Australia and India to achieve its objectives.

 We have many friendly voluntary works for you.
 You may help us and our member associations with sponsorship, lending hand, expertise or skill in managing our activities.
 Check with us all the wonderful options and choose the right one for you.